 Employee and Family Assistance Program

-Bread Loaf faculty and staff are covered by Middlebury’s Employee and Family Assistance Program (EFAP), which provides support for employees and members of their households who are facing challenges to their mental, emotional, or physical well-being.
-More information is available from the Wellness Corporation (800-828-6025) and from the Office of Human Resources on the Middlebury campus.
+Bread Loaf faculty and staff are covered by Middlebury’s Employee and Family Assistance Program (EFAP), which provides a number of confidential services, free of charge, for employees and members of their households, who may be experiencing problems that adversely affect their mental, emotional, or physical well-being.
+More information is available on the Human Resources website.

 Voluntary Retirement Plan